BusTechnology/mapzen-gtfs/README.md

 Each of the access methods in the above table will read the CSV file and cache the resulting entities.
 If you want to read a table line-by-line with lower overhead, you can use `iterread(table)`.
 This is especially useful with stop_times.txt, which may have millions of rows.

+NOTE: you will not be able to modify entities with this method.

 ```
 >>> gtfs_feed.iterread('routes')
 <generator object iterread at 0x101cd86e0>